-Given the historical record and what we know about behavioral finance, here are seven steps for coping with a declining or volatile market:
+Given the historical record and what we know about behavioral finance, here are six steps for coping with a declining or volatile market:

 1. Stay calm.
 Don't fall into the trap of selling low and buying high.
 Right now, any losses in your investment portfolio are only paper losses.
 They only become realized losses if you actually sell your holdings now - when prices are demonstrably low.
 In short, steer clear of the "buy high, sell low" wasteland - particularly if you still believe that all of your investments are solid choices for your portfolio and continue to fit your long-term strategy.